 2. Time to collaborate – better and faster

 “When it comes to collaboration and team meetings, diversity is key…not just among the company, but among the collaborative furniture options available,” noted Trim.
 If you have small meetings of two to six people, you can easily implement an acoustic furniture pod in the middle of your open office.
 Many commercial workspaces are finding a way to blend acoustic seating and collaborative furniture while simulating the relaxed atmosphere of an employee lounge.
 “This encourages people to get away from the formal conference table in favour of comfortable chairs and intimate surroundings,” said Trim.
+There are offices that prefer to have some rooms with antique furniture.
+There is a great selection of antique furniture at Fireside Antiques website, so you are sure to find some great pieces there.

 3. Integrated technology